-The module is designed as an introduction to research methods skills for students entering the BSc Psychology Programme at Level 7.
-It introduces students to the core principles and practical skills of psychological research.
+The module is designed as an introduction to research methods skills for students entering the BSc Psychology Programme.
+It introduces students to the core principles and practical skills for psychological research.
 The curriculum includes an introduction to the scientific process, the benefits and disadvantages of key research designs, and practical application of statistical analysis and ethical considerations.
 Practical activities facilitate understanding of the link between psychological knowledge and empirical research.

 Psychology is a science and psychologists employ the scientific method when acquiring new knowledge about their discipline.
 The aim of the module is to provide opportunities for students to develop a basic understanding of some of the scientific principles underpinning psychological research and the skills necessary to work and think like a psychologist.
 Students will engage in tasks that promote the ability to critically evaluate research, to employ a systematic approach to lab-based studies, and to write-up lab reports in the APA standard form.
-Students will also learn how to use the statistical package SPSS.
+Students will also learn how to use statistical software to visual and analyse data.

 By the end of this module the student should be able to:

 1. Demonstrate an ability to write up a psychology investigation in standard American Psychological Association (APA) format.

 2. Demonstrate competence in the use and reporting of descriptive & inferential analysis using statistical software.

 3. Demonstrate knowledge and understanding of the British Psychological Society Code of Conduct, Ethical Principles and Guidelines.